darkawesome/blog/content/blog/Cyber-Defense-Analysis-Part2.md

 ## Event Type histogram
-This histogram omits the motives and just shows the event types and actor types.
-At first glance we can see that the majority of attacks are criminal in nature.
-Looking at the histogram similar findings can be seen here.
-Although, now we can see that attacks that attributed to nation-states also have occurred quite a bit. (stopped here)
+This histogram focuses on event types and actor types, excluding motives.
+At first glance, it’s clear that the majority of attacks are criminal.
+Looking at the histogram, similar findings emerge.
+However, we can also see that attacks attributed to nation-states have occurred quite frequently.
+The unimodal distribution can likely be attributed to several factors.
+The most apparent, in my view, is a reporting bias.
+Perhaps a nation-state doesn't realize they’ve been hacked, or they may choose not to publicly disclose the situation.
+The fact that hacktivists are the second most common group suggests that the latter explanation is more likely, as these groups typically claim responsibility or publicize their actions.

 ```r